s3ql/s3ql/rst/contrib.rst

 expire_backups.py
 =================

-:command:`expire_backups.py` is a program to intelligently remove old backups that are no longer needed.
+:program:`expire_backups.py` is a program to intelligently remove old backups that are no longer needed.

-To define what backups you want to keep for how long, you define a number of *age ranges*. :command:`expire_backups` ensures that you will have at least one backup in each age range at all times.
+To define what backups you want to keep for how long, you define a number of *age ranges*. :program:`expire_backups` ensures that you will have at least one backup in each age range at all times.
 It will keep exactly as many backups as are required for that and delete any backups that become redundant.